swift-project/docs/docs/documentation/swift_data/excluded_models.md

 Some models are marked as x **excluded** (meaning in that context here, that the model shall not be used for matching).
 Typical reasons for that are:

-- XPlane `.acf` models (flyable aircraft) cannot be used for matching.
+- X-Plane `.acf` models (flyable aircraft) cannot be used for matching.
 - Some AI models for FSX/P3D do not show valid aircraft and are therefore excluded.
 - Legal reasons might lead to excluded models.
 - Some models exists, but are known to be buggy/malfunctional or consume too many resources